 ID card from the relevant Office of the Secretary of State.

 b.
-Must pay fee, $25.00 for an individual card.
+Must pay fee, $25.00 for a year card or $15.00 for a 6 month card.
 If family, must list names of family members (immediate family living at applicant’s resident address) at time of registration.
 Applicant (fee payer) is responsible for all use of card.
 This card entitles the holder to all the library’s services.

 c.
 Applicant must complete and sign registration form.